-2. Errors in meteorological modeling associated with simplified PBL winds.

-- 3. Random variations in the Holland B parameter (shape of wind profile). - 4.
-Storm track variations not captured in synthetic storm set. - 5.
-Random astronomical tide phase.
+- 1) Errors in hydrodynamic modeling and grids associated with epistemic uncertainty - 2) Errors in meteorological modeling associated with simplified PBL winds. - 3) Random variations in the Holland B parameter (shape of wind profile). - 4) Storm track variations not captured in synthetic storm set. - 5) Random astronomical tide phase.

 The uncertainty associated with each error is assumed to be unbiased (bias was removed as discussed in Appendix B) and a Gaussian distributed process.
-This allows the errors to be represented as SDs and their effects to be combined additively.
-Usually the Holland B uncertainty is proportional to SWL while other uncertainties are constant; however, the ADCIRC model error has also been shown to be proportional to SWL.
-The total uncertainty is represented by the SD of errors (σ{ε}) , where the total associated uncertainty is computed as the square root of the sum of the squares of the SDs of each independent component uncertainty (σ_i) , $\sigma{\varepsilon} = \sqrt{\sum{i}^{n} \sigma_i^2}$.
-The coefficient of variation, given by $v=\sigma{\epsilon}/\mu$, where σ{ε} and μ , for example, are the SD and mean SWL from the validation study, is usually approximately 20%.
-This is further divided into a 15% component that is applied within the integration of Equation A.1 and a second component of 13.2% applied to compute confidence limits.
+This allows the errors to be represented as standard deviations and their effects to be combined additively.
+Usually the Holland B uncertainty is proportional while other uncertainties are constant however the ADCIRC model error has also been shown to be proportional to SWL.
+The total uncertainty is represented by the standard deviation of errors (σ{ε}), where the total associated uncertainty is computed as the square root of the sum of the squares of the standard deviations of each independent component uncertainty (σ_i), $\sigma{\varepsilon} = \sqrt{\sum_i^n \sigma_i^2}$.
+The coefficient of variation, given by $v = \sigma{\varepsilon}/\mu$, where σ{ε} and μ , for example, are the standard deviation and mean SWL from the validation study, is usually roughly 20% and this is further divided into a 15% component that is applied within the integration of Equation A.1 and a second component of 13.2% applied to compute confidence limits.
 This separate grouping of uncertainties is required to assure a smooth uniform hazard curve and was used to compute all hazard curves.

-The astronomical tide in Texas is shown in Melby et al.1 to be small enough to allow it to be considered an uncertainty associated with the total water level response.
+The astronomical tide in Texas is shown in Melby et al. (2020) to be small enough to allow it to be considered an uncertainty associated with the total water level response.
 This is common practice in Gulf of Mexico flood risk studies.
 This uncertainty captures the aleatory variability arising from the possibility of the tropical cyclone arriving during any tide phase.
-The uncertainty is computed as the SD of the predicted tide at a given location and is approximately equal to MHHW - MSL.
-For the statistical analysis of water levels, the tidal uncertainty of 0.6 ft was applied to SWL, computed as the SD of the hourly record of
+The uncertainty is computed as the standard deviation of the predicted tide at a given location and is roughly equal to MHHW - MSL.
+For the statistical analysis of water levels, the tidal uncertainty of 0.6 ft was applied to SWL, computed as the standard deviation of the hourly record of NOAA water level gage known as Texas Point 8771450 for the predicted tide time series between 2012 and 2019.